jflinchbaugh/kd3ee/content/post/2024-04-23-sparc-membership-meeting.md

 ### Joined the Club
 My membership was [approved](https://k3ir.org/2024/04/23/sparc-meeting-minutes-2024-04-23/), so [SPARC](https://k3ir.org/) now has 146 members.
+Mark asked if I'm a climber.
+It sounds like lots of people chicken out about half way up when climbing the tower.
+When studying
+for my license,
+I didn't commit
+a lot of the tower stuff
+to memory,
+since I didn't expect
+to be involved
+in that sort of thing.

 ### Ham Fest in York
 SPARC will be